 Outside of the classroom, Communication Studies students are given ample opportunities to hone their nascent skills in a variety of on- and off-campus environments.
 Internships with local businesses and organizations are extensive and contribute to our pool of internships.
 With our proximity to the CDC, CNN, the Arthritis Foundation and more international corporate and non-profit centers, Atlanta and the surrounding area is fertile ground to exercise the work of the classroom.

 Questions?
-Contact Associate Professor of Communication Studies Dr. Jennifer Hallett.
+Contact Associate Professor of Communication Studies Dr. Chris Richardson.